-The bill also clarifies that municipalities may amend their charters to establish the composition of planning and zoning commissions, provided they comply with existing laws.
-It retains the prohibition against modifying regulations concerning the filing of petitions with local legislative bodies or zoning boards of appeals, as well as regulations governing planning and zoning commissions, except for the newly allowed amendments.
+Additionally, the bill clarifies that municipalities can amend their charters to establish the composition of planning and zoning commissions, as long as they comply with existing laws.
 The effective date for these changes is set for October 1, 2025.
-Overall, the bill does not have any fiscal impact on the state or municipalities.
+Overall, the bill does not impose any fiscal impact on the state or municipalities, as indicated in the fiscal note accompanying the legislation.

 Statutes affected: